deepakjois/website/source/Linguistics MOOC Review.md

 [mohl-mooc]:https://www.coursera.org/course/humanlanguage

 ### Leiden University MOOCs
 Leiden University has a dedicated [Online Learning Lab][oll] which runs [several MOOCs][leiden-moocs].
-My previous experience with the course [Configuring the World][configuring-world] was very good, so I was optimistic about this course being high quality, just like the others.
+My previous experience with the course [Configuring the World][configuring-world] was very good, so I was optimistic about this course being high quality also.
 There is a high level of engagement by the teaching staff, apart from putting out the course videos.
-There are dedicated groups on Facebook, weekly Google Hangouts with professors and quick responses by university staff on the online discussion forums.
+There are groups on Facebook, weekly Google Hangouts with professors, and university staff are prompt in responding on the online discussion forums.

 [oll]:http://leidenuniv.onlinelearninglab.org/
 [leiden-moocs]:https://www.coursera.org/leiden